bitcoin-core/bitcoincore.org/_posts/en/pages/2016-10-26-segwit-upgrade-guide.md

 - When spending bitcoins you received to your new P2SH addresses after upgrading, you may notice that the transaction fee you pay is slightly lower than when spending non-segwit payments you previously received.
 This is because the part of the transaction that contains your signature (the “witness”) doesn’t need to be accessed quickly by Bitcoin full nodes, so segwit allows miners to store up to 4 times as many witness bytes in a block as they store non-witness bytes.
 This better aligns the cost of creating a block (and thus its transaction fees) with the actual costs of operating a full node.

 **Questions?** If you have any questions, the best place to ask is wherever users of your wallet go for support.
 The maintainers of your wallet will be familiar with the ideas behind segwit, and they will be able to tell you if segwit will be implemented for your wallet, when that might happen, and how it will affect your usage of your wallet.

+### Not upgrading

+If you don’t want to upgrade to segwit, you may simply continue to use any wallet that has not added segwit support.
+Even though you haven’t upgraded, you will be able to transact with both users who have upgraded to segwit and users who, like you, haven’t upgraded to segwit.

+If you don't upgrade, you may experience one difference: if someone who has upgraded to segwit pays you, your wallet may not show you the payment until after it has been included in a block.
+This is a safety feature that prevents your wallet from seeing transactions it doesn’t completely understand until they’ve been confirmed by a miner.

 ## Bitcoin software developers